PatternsTechGit/PT_ClientSideAuthorization/README.md

 loggedInUser?: AppUser;
 ```

-Create the login method which returns the AppUser observable
+Create the `login` method which will returns the AppUser observable with hard-coded values and will store the user JSON in local storage as below :

 ```typescript
 login(): Observable<AppUser> {